LablancaDev/LablancaDev/README.md

-<h2>Hi 👋, I'm David Risueño Lablanca</h2>
+<h2>Hi 👋, I'm David Risueño Lablanca </h2>

   Passionate about technology and in constant learning.
+From Spain

  ### About Me